alexrivadeneira/i2wd/week2/outline.md

 ```
 #nav{
     width: 100%;
-    height: 100px;
+    height: 120px;
     background-color: green;
 }
 ```

-We can use the display: flex property to make the other sections inside the container easy to lay out:
+We can use the ```display: flex``` property to make the other sections inside the container easy to lay out:
 ```
 #container{
     display: flex;